cadizjavier/Dazzle/README.md

 ## Quick Start

-1. Create a new folder for your awesome analytics project.

-2. Inside the new folder create an `events.yml` file and put the following inside.
+1. Inside your brand new project folder create an `events.yml` file and put the following inside.

 ```yaml
 screen: